CZHQuality/AAA-Pix2pix/README.md

 2. NVIDIA GPU (at least 16GB memory for ensemble attacks!!)

-3. You have to compile the Deformable Convolution Lib by your self: **https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch** (Required)
+3. You have to compile the Deformable Convolution Lib by yourself: **https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch** (Required)

-4. If you want to train/design/enhance the victim model from scratch to defend different attacks in our literature, please visit **https://github.com/CZHQuality/Sal-CFS-GAN** for more details about model training.
+4. If you want to train/design/enhance the victim models from scratch to defend different attacks in our literature, please visit **https://github.com/CZHQuality/Sal-CFS-GAN** for more details about model training.
 These two repositories support each other.